Campervanning in Norway: Tips, Routes & Destinations for 2024

 Norway Rules of the Road

-• A UK and EEA licence allows you to drive in Norway.
+• A UK and EEA driving license allows you to drive in Norway.
 If you only have a paper driving licence or a licence issued in Gibraltar, Guernsey, Jersey or the Isle of Man then you will need an International Driving Permit.

 • If your driving licence does not have a photo, is written in an alphabet other than the Latin alphabet, such as Arabic, Cyrillic or Japanese, or the categories on your driving licence are different from the international categories pursuant to the Geneva or Vienna Convention, then you will need an IDP.
 You can find out more here.